-When you’re embarking on the search for the perfect diamond, it’s not always an easy journey.
-With the investment associated with a diamond purchase, most people spend a significant amount of time determining how to buy a diamond and then searching for the best stone.
+When you’re embarking on the search for the perfect genuine diamond, it’s not always an easy journey.
+With the investment associated with a diamond purchase, most people spend a significant amount of time determining how to buy a diamond from a reputable jeweler and then searching for the best stone.

-On the other hand, there are also man-made diamond alternatives that are beautiful, high quality and available at a much more affordable price point.
-As a consumer, it’s important to know the difference in the diamond quality scale as it relates to price so that you don’t end up with a low quality diamond or fall for a scam.
+On the other hand, there are also lab created diamonds that are beautiful, high quality and available at a much more affordable price point.
+As a consumer, it’s important to know the difference in the diamond quality scale as it relates to price so that you don’t end up with a low quality gemstone or fall for a scam.
 The best way to mitigate these risks is to develop a deeper understanding around how to tell if a diamond is real.

-HOW TO SEE IF A DIAMOND IS REAL
+HOW CAN YOU TELL IF A DIAMOND IS REAL

-The Scratch Test.
 As one of the hardest substances on earth, diamonds are capable of cutting through glass.
-This quality can help you test the realness of a diamond in your possession.
-To perform the test, you’ll need a loose diamond and a small plate of glass.
+This quality of an authentic diamond can help you test the realness of a gemstone in your possession.
+To perform the scratch test, you’ll need a loose diamond and a small plate of glass.
 Placing the glass on a flat surface, use your diamond to gently scratch its surface.
-If the diamond does, in fact, leave a scratch, it’s real.
+If the gem does, in fact, leave a scratch, it’s real.
 While this test seems simple enough, it’s important to understand that this process could potentially damage your diamond and may not be the most effective way to determine the quality of your stone as other gemstones can have a similar effect on glass too.
 However, it does give you a place to start your investigation.

-The Fog Test.
 Another quick way to help identify a potentially fake diamond is to breathe on it.
-You can perform this test on either a loose or set stone.
+You can perform this diamond test on either a loose or set stone.
 If the fog left behind by your breathing quickly clears, your diamond is real.
-If the surface of the stone remains cloudy for a few seconds, you might be looking at a fake.
+If the surface of the gem remains cloudy for a few seconds, you might be looking at a fake one.
 This technique is derived from the concept that diamonds disperse heat instantaneously, making it impossible for the fog to linger.
-Fake diamonds will not have the same ability.
+A synthetic diamond will not have the same ability.
 However, for this test to work, the surface of your diamond must be clean and free from any oils, which may not always be feasible.

-The Floating Test.
-This method is perhaps one of the easiest ways to test a diamond.
+This method is perhaps one of the easiest ways to test a loose diamond.
 To conduct the floating test, simply grab a glass of water and drop your diamond into it.
-The density of a real diamond will cause it to quickly sink to the bottom of the glass, while a fake will often float.
-Of course, this test can only be performed on a loose stone as any additional weight of the setting would impact the results.
+The density of a real diamond will cause it to quickly sink to the bottom of the glass, while a fake stone will often float.
+Of course, this diamond test can only be performed on a loose stone as any additional weight of the setting would impact the results.

-The Fire Test.
-If you are willing to risk potential damage to your diamond, there is a definitive method to put it to the test.
+If you are willing to risk potential damage to your diamond jewelry, there is a definitive method to put it to the test.
 For this test, hold your stone in a flame for approximately 30 seconds then drop it into a cold glass of water.
 If the stone is a real diamond, it will remain unharmed by the water.
-If it is a fake, however, it will shatter into pieces when subjected to the difference in extreme temperatures.
+If it is a fake one, however, it will shatter into pieces when subjected to the difference in extreme temperatures.
 This is the result of weaker materials not being able to handle the rapid rate of expansion and contraction due to temperature changes.

-The Diamond Scale Test.
-A more scientific method by which to test diamonds is to use a diamond scale at home or at a local jeweler.
+A more scientific method by which to test diamonds is to use a diamond scale at home or at a local reputable jeweler.
 Different diamond simulants and alternatives have unique weights in comparison to natural diamonds, depending on the chemical composition of each.
 For example, cubic zirconia is a synthetic material that weighs approximately 55% more than natural diamonds.
-It’s best to perform this test using two diamonds of the same size and shape, one of which you know the composition of to compare against.
-You may also be able to compare a stone’s weight to what is listed on its certification or grading report if available.
+It’s best to perform this test using two diamonds of the same size and diamond shape, one of which you know the composition of to compare against.
+You may also be able to compare a stone’s weight to what is listed on its diamond certificate or grading report if available.
 A discrepancy would indicate that the diamond may be fake.
-This test is best suited to determine the difference between diamonds that are significantly different in quality in composition, as some diamond alternatives are very similar to natural diamonds in weight and feel.
+This test is best suited to determine the difference between diamonds that are significantly different in quality in composition, as some diamond alternatives are very similar to a natural diamond in weight, feel and sparkle.

-Even with the variety of at-home tests, you’ll get the strongest results by taking your diamond to a jeweler or appraiser to be evaluated and inspected.
+Even with the variety of at-home tests, you’ll get the strongest results by taking your diamond to a gemologist or appraiser to be evaluated and inspected.
 These professionals have access to specialized equipment that can help identify real and fake diamonds from one another.
-It’s also important to ask for a stone’s certification or grading report when you’re purchasing a diamond.
+This specialized equipment can pinpoint differences in a stone’s composition that can’t be distinguished by the naked eye.
+It’s also important to ask for a stone’s certification or grading report when you’re purchasing a GIA diamond.
 This can help put your mind at ease by outlining the specifications of the stone you’re purchasing.
-If a jewelry store or manufacturer does not have these available, you may be better off making your purchase elsewhere to avoid fraudulent stones.
+If a jewelry store or manufacturer does not have a diamond certificate available, you may be better off making your purchase elsewhere to avoid fraudulent stones.

 THE DIFFERENCE OF LAB GROWN DIAMONDS

+Are lab grown diamonds real?
 Lab grown diamonds, also known as synthetic diamonds, are often confused as being fake or fraudulent stones, but this is a false misconception.
-Thanks to significant technological advancements, many lab grown diamonds look and feel very similar to natural diamonds.
+Thanks to significant technological advancements, many simulated lab grown diamonds look and feel very similar to natural diamonds.
 Developing a better understanding of the qualities of lab diamonds and natural diamonds can help you distinguish between the various diamond options.

-Perhaps the most obvious difference between mined diamonds and those grown in a lab is their creation and procurement.
+Perhaps the most obvious difference between a mined diamond and a lab grown diamond is its creation and procurement.
 Natural diamonds have developed below the earth’s surface over millions of years.
-Subjected to intense pressure and extremely high temperatures, carbon compounds harden together to produce what we all know as a diamond.
+Subjected to intense pressure and extremely high temperatures, carbon compounds harden together to produce what we all know as a natural diamond.
 These stones reside at depths of 150 to 200 kilometers below the earth’s surface until they are mined from the ground through intense practices that can have significant environmental and labor costs.

-Equipped with the education about diamond qualities, measurement factors and composition differences, you will be prepared to assess whether a diamond ring is real.
+Equipped with the education about a true diamond’s authenticity and qualities, measurement factors and composition differences, you will be prepared to assess whether a diamond ring is real.
 Knowing this will help you avoid making a fraudulent purchase that could otherwise cost you thousands of dollars.
-It can also help when determining how to clean your diamond ring.
-When in doubt, simply ask the seller to furnish the GIA certification or grading report.
-It’s always important that you have a good relationship with your jeweler or diamond ring company and trust their advice in all things relating to your diamond.
+It can also help when determining how to clean your engagement ring.
+When in doubt, simply ask the seller to furnish the GIA diamond certification or grading report.
+It’s always important that you have a good relationship with your jeweler or diamond ring company and trust their advice in all things relating to your true diamond.
 When you establish this type of rapport, you can make your diamond jewelry purchase with confidence.

 *Diamond Nexus strives to provide valuable information, while being clear and honest about our products.
 The Nexus Diamond™ alternative is a patented lab created diamond simulant that, among all simulants, most closely imitates the look, weight and wear of a diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog.